Timinator2000/Algorithm_X/04 - your turn/01 - mrs knuth part I.md

 define MrsKnuthPartISolver as a subclass of AlgorithmXSolver
-    override the constructor to build your requirements and actions from the passed in techer_availability and students
+    override the constructor to build your requirements and actions from the passed in teacher_availability and students

 read all input
 organize input